Information for Ukrainian refugees

 Work

-As a Ukrainian refugee you are allowed to work in the Netherlands.
-You can find out what you need on www.refugeehelp.nl/work and on www.refugeehelp.nl/culture you can read more about the workplace culture in Dutch organizations .
+As a Ukrainian refugee, you are allowed to work in the Netherlands.
+You can find out what you need on refugeehelp.nl/work and on refugeehelp.nl/culture you can read more about the workplace culture in Dutch organisations.

 You want to go to work?
 The Employer Services Desk (WSP) can help you find suitable work in the Amersfoort region.
-Go to www.wspregioamersfoort.nl/oekraine and fill in the contact form.
+Go to the Amersfoort Region Work Center website and fill out the contact form.
 The WSP will then contact you as soon as possible for an interview.
 This can be done in Dutch, English, or with an interpreter.
-You can also check the www.wspregioamersfoort.nl/agenda to see if there are any interesting job fairs in the near future.
-More job options you can find at www.refugeehelp.nl/finding-work.
+You can also check the Work Center calendar to see if there is another job fair of interest to you soon.
+For more job opportunities, visit refugeehelp.nl/finding-work.

 Becoming unemployed again

 If you have worked in paid employment for longer than 23 weeks and are dismissed through no fault of your own, you will be eligible for a benefit under the Unemployment Insurance Act.
-You can find more information at www.uwv.nl/werkloos (Dutch).
+You can find more information at the (Dutch) website of the UWV.

 Studying

 Once you have finished secondary school, you can go on to study in higher education.
-You can find information on the possibilities which are available in the Netherlands at www.refugeehelp.nl/studying.
+You can find information about the opportunities available in the Netherlands at refugeehelp.nl/studying.

 Study costs

-Ukrainians younger than 18 who fall under the Temporary Protection Protection Directive Ukraine (RTB) and will study at an MBO school, can apply for a ‘collection exemption’.
+Ukrainians younger than 18 who fall under the Temporary Protection Directive Ukraine (RTB) and will study at an MBO school, can apply for a ‘collection exemption’.
 This means you will not have to pay your tuition fee.
-You can submit an application via www.duo.nl.
+You can submit an application through DUO.
 VluchtelingenWerk can assist you with this.
 Sadly this does not apply for universities of applied sciences and universities.
-More information you can find at www.rijksoverheid.nl/hogeronderwijs
+Learn more at the government website on higher education.

 From September 2023 onward, Dutch universities of applied science and universities are able to determine the fee they will charge Ukrainian students.
 If you plan to study in a new academic year starting in September, make sure to ask what fee you will have to pay.
 Would you like to find out if there are funding options for you?
 Consult VluchtelingenWerk, their contact details can be found at the bottom of this webpage.